jhartzell42/rust-c-book/src/intro.md

 For most of C++'s history, OOP was an essential convenience of a high-level programming language.
 Everyone's buzzwordy design patterns were conceptualized in OOP.
-It was a low-level decision to make it optional, to allow C-style code organization.
-It was a low-level decision to make `virtual` opt-in.
+It was a low-level distinctive to make it optional, to even allow C-style, non-OOP code organization.
+It was a low-level distinctive to make `virtual` opt-in; not having it at all would've disqualified C++ as an application programming language at all.
+It was considered necessary for usable abstractions.

 And throughout much of this time as well, C programmers *were* creating similar code to this!
 It was very popular to write structs of function